 Includes accelerated master's option

 High school mathematics preparation strongly contributes to students’ success in their initial mathematics courses taken at Missouri State.
-Three units of mathematics at the high school algebra level and beyond are required for admission to Missouri State (see "Admission" section of catalog).
+Three units of mathematics at the high school algebra level and beyond are required for admission to Missouri State.
 The Mathematics Department assumes these three units contain a minimum of the content and performance skills experienced in Algebra I, Geometry, and Algebra II.

 An appropriate placement is required prior to taking any of the entry level mathematics courses beyond MTH 101 as noted in the course prerequisite.
 Students can use their ACT or SAT math sub score or the results from the Department of Mathematics Placement Test to determine their appropriate math placement level.
 In the event that the placement determined by the ACT or SAT sub score and the departmental test are different, the student may choose either one after consulting with an advisor.